som-shahlab/aplusml/README.md

 We showcase APLUS on two use cases: PAD and ACP.

+Jupyter notebooks for these use cases can be found in the `tutorials/` folder.

 ### PAD

 The code used to generate the figures in our paper is located in the `tutorials/` directory in `pad.ipynb`.
 This notebook loads de-identified patient data from Stanford Hospital, which can be provided upon request.